An introduction to the categorical p-adic Langlands program: Moduli stacks of (ϕ,Γ) -modules: the analytic case

-which is endowed with a derivation above $t\tfrac{d}{dt}$ that is defined by the derivative of the $\Gamma$-action.
-Then $D_A$ is defined to be de Rham if $D_{\rm dif}(D_A)^{\partial=0}$ is a projective $A\otimes_{\mathbb{Q}_p}{F}_\infty$-module of rank $d$ and if the canonical map is an isomorphism.
-The proof of the ``moreover'' part of Theorem~\ref{thm: embedding of de rham stack} then follows closely the proof of \cite[Thms.\ 5.3.1, 5.3.2]{MR2493221} \begin{rem} We point out that it is important to fix the cocharacter $\lambdau$ in the theorem.
+\begin{rem} Recall that the $(\varphi,\Gamma)$-modules in the analytic set up are not required to be \'etale.
+Hence the stacks of de Rham $(\varphi,\Gamma)$-modules can be described by filtered $(\varphi,N)$-modules (with descent data) as done in Theorem~\ref{thm: embedding of de rham stack} without putting an additional ``weak admissibility'' condition on the filtration.
+It is however possible to pass to an open substack of $({\rm Fil}_{\lambdau}{\rm Mod}_{d,\varphi,N,F'/F}) ^{\rm an}$ where the $(\varphi,\Gamma)$-modules associated to the filtered $(\varphi,N,{\rm Gal}_F)$-modules are \'etale, see \cite{MR4129383} and \cite{MR3103130} for that construction in the case of a trivial ${\rm Gal}_F$-action.
+This \'etale locus then agrees with the (union over appropriate $\tau$ of the) image of the generic fibers of the stacks $\cX_d^{\semis,\lambdau,\tau}$ under the map (\ref{EHgenfibEGstacktoanalytic}). \end{rem} \begin{rem} We point out that it is important to fix the cocharacter $\lambdau$ in the theorem.
 If $\lambdau$ is allowed to vary arbitrarily, then the union of the corresponding substacks $({\rm Fil}_{\lambdau}{\rm Mod}_{d,\varphi,N,F'/F}) ^{\rm an}$ is not closed in $\mathfrak{X}_d$ but expected to be Zariski-dense.
-This should be seen as an analogue of the density of crystalline representations in local deformation rings, see \cite{MR3037022}, \cite{MR3235551} . \end{rem}
+This should be seen as an analogue of the density of crystalline representations in local deformation rings, see \cite{MR3037022,MR3235551, https://doi.org/10.48550/arxiv.2206.06944}. \end{rem}